-The decisions taken for the operations of a vehicle in a station influence not only the actions of the same vehicle in the following stations along its route but also the actions of other vehicles that could be scheduled to visit the same station.
-In fact, the interaction between the operations of multiple vehicles is one of the main challenges when solving the BRP.
+The decisions taken for the operations of a vehicle in a station influence (interact with) not only the actions of the same vehicle in the following stations along its route but also the actions of other vehicles that could be scheduled to visit the same station.
+In fact, the interaction between the operations of multiple vehicles is one of the main challenges when solving a problem in the class of BRPs.
 The need of multiple visits, by the same vehicle or different vehicles, to the same station is a consequence of the limited capacity of the repositioning vehicles, and of the dynamic nature of the user demand.
 Both loading and unloading operations need to be performed across the stations and across time at the same station.

-When multiple visits to a station are considered, the interaction among the vehicles should be considered when planning the loading or unloading operations of each vehicle.
-Any decision taken on a vehicle has an impact on the operations that the following vehicles can perform along their routes.
-For example, if the first of two vehicles loads and the second unloads bikes, as a consequence of a shortage of stands followed by shortage of bikes, the number of bikes loaded by the first vehicle replace{has}{may have} an impact on the following bike shortage.
-In other words, loading an exceedingly large number of bikes on the first vehicle may cause a worsening of the shortage of bikes at a later time that the second vehicle may be unable to avoid.
+When multiple visits to a station are considered, the interaction among the vehicles should be taken into account when planning the loading/unloading operations of each vehicle.
+Any decision taken for a vehicle has an impact on the operations that the following vehicles can perform along their routes.
+For example, if a vehicle loads bikes to tackle a shortage of stands, and the next vehicle unloads bikes to prevent a later shortage of bikes, the number of bikes loaded by the first vehicle may have an impact on the size of the subsequent bike shortage.
+In other words, loading an exceedingly large number of bikes on the first vehicle may cause a worsening of the shortage of bikes at a later time that the second vehicle may be unable to cope with.